 - 6 Months At a Glance Calendar — I made this after my Year at a Glance Calendar (#5), because it was so helpful, but I wanted to go more in-depth.
 So after completing the year, take an in-depth look at the next six months and everything you hope to accomplish/are thinking about doing.
 You can look back at this later so you don’t forget anything.

 - Editorial Calendar — This calendar is a basic month (where you fill in the month and the dates) tailored towards planning a month at a time for your blog.
-I write things I want to do on a certain day in pencil, writing it in pen when it’s scheduled.
+I write things I want to do on a certain day in pencil, writing it in a pen when it’s scheduled.
 I write down things that are happening (like blog tours)/ideas in the “Post ideas” column, have my backlogged posts and monthly requirements of my self in the “backlog” column and any blog upkeep I need to do under the “blog maintenance” column.

 - Social Media Calendar — Kind of like a social media editorial calendar, this SMMP (Social Media Monthly Planner) allows me to jot down my scheduled social posts, ideas of when I should do what, and track what’s working, what isn’t, what’s popular, and what’s not.